kubernetes/community/wg-kubeadm-adoption/README.md

 To understand how this file is generated, see generator/README.md.
 -->
-# kubeadm adoption Working Group
+# Kubeadm Adoption Working Group

 Boost adoption of the kubeadm tool. kubeadm is a tool for creating new Kubernetes clusters easily for new users, but can also be used as a toolbox for higher-level deployment solutions.
 This working group makes sure kubeadm meets the extensibility requirements of those higher-level Kubernetes installers.